TheMrityunjayPathak/TheMrityunjayPathak/README.md

 ➔ Objective

-- To gain insights into the content available on Netflix, uncovering valuable insights into how the platform evolves its offerings.
+- To gain insights into the content available on Netflix, uncovering valuable insights into how the platform evolve its offerings.

 ➔ Some Key Findings